Khazoda/basic-storage/Mod Description.md

   _`Unfortunately I don't have the time to backport Basic Storage to earlier versions.
 The mod will however support each new version of Minecraft.`_
 - I found a bug / my game crashed
    _`If you find any problems with Basic Storage, please feel encouraged to create an issue on the GitHub repository issue tracker.
 Bug reports are incredibly helpful, and help make Basic Storage the best it can be.`_

+# Acknowledgements 💌
+Basic Storage wouldn't exist without the hard work and creativity of those that came before it.
+I'd like to give special thanks to the talented developers and artists behind JABBA, Storage Drawers and Extended Drawers, as well as every other barrel/drawer mod that came before them.

 __Thank you to all the wonderful translation contributors!__